microsoft/msticpy/docs/source/data_acquisition/DataProviders.rst

 -  What Data Environment it is designed for
 -  A short description of what the query does
 -  What parameters the query can be passed
--  The raw (unparameterized) query that will be run
+-  The raw (un-parameterized) query that will be run

 .. code:: ipython3